HarshGaur017/Taskly/README.md

 **Contributing**
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.

-1.Fork the Project.
+1. Fork the Project.
-2.Create your feature branch: `git checkout -b feature/AmazingFeature`.
+2. Create your feature branch: `git checkout -b feature/AmazingFeature`.
-3.Commit your changes: `git commit -m 'Add some AmazingFeature'`.
+3. Commit your changes: `git commit -m 'Add some AmazingFeature'`.
-4.Push to the branch: `git push origin feature/AmazingFeature`.
+4. Push to the branch: `git push origin feature/AmazingFeature`.
-5.Open a pull request.
+5. Open a pull request.

 **Acknowledgments**
 * Flutter